Frequently Asked Questions about Ocoee River Whitewater Rafting

 Is whitewater rafting safe?

-The Ocoee Rafting staff will do everything possible to provide you with a trouble free river experience.
+As the oldest company on the Ocoee River, Ocoee Rafting has been providing whitewater rafting trips for almost 40 years with an excellent safety record.
+Our staff will do everything possible to provide you with a trouble free river experience.
 The safety of our guest is the foremost concern of our staff.
 The sport of whitewater rafting has inherent risks that are beyond human control and must be assumed by the participant.
-All participants are required to sign a waiver of liability/assumption of risk document.
 All participants will be provided with a lifejacket and helmet and a safety briefing will be given before the trip.
 We want everyone to be comfortable and to have a safe, fun experience.

 Will there be photos taken?